MarcBrillault/helpers/readme.md

 ## getCliArguments

-Just add `$args = getCliArguments();` at the beginning of your CLI script, ans use your CLI script as you do with a bash script.
+Just add `$args = getCliArguments();` at the beginning of your CLI script, and use your CLI script as you do with a bash script.

 ```